The Affairs of Dobie Gillis

-The movie was filmed in black and white, MGM's first non-color musical film in years.
+The Affairs of Dobie Gillis was filmed in black and white, MGM's first non-color musical film in years.
 It was Fosse's technical screen debut, as it was his second film but the first to be released.

 Plot

-At Grainbelt University, a Midwestern university, freshmen Dobie Gillis (Bobby Van) and Charlie Trask (Bob Fosse) court coeds Pansy Hammer (Debbie Reynolds) and Lorna Ellingboe (Barbara Ruick).
+At Grainbelt University, a Midwestern university, freshmen Dobie Gillis (Bobby Van) and Charlie Trask (Bob Fosse) court students Pansy Hammer (Debbie Reynolds) and Lorna Ellingboe (Barbara Ruick).
 They attend the same courses because Lorna is pursuing Dobie, who is pursuing Pansy, and Charlie is pursuing Lorna.
 Pansy is studious, and is encouraged by her father George (Hanley Stafford) to "learn learn learn" and "work work work," while Dobie, Charlie and Lorna only want to have fun.

 Pansy's father can't stand Dobie and does everything in his power to keep them apart.
 Dobie and Pansy manage to blow up the chemistry lab, but Dobie is spared expulsion because the officious English professor Pomfritt (Hans Conried) is misled to believe that the feckless Gillis is a literary genius.

 Pansy is sent to a school in New York after the chemistry lab incident.
 With the help of Charlie and Lorna, Dobie figures out a way of getting Pansy back to Grainbelt.